 A course may have one or more prerequisites for registration.
-Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I or MATH 20400 Analysis in Rn II.
+Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 18400 Mathematical Methods in the Physical Sciences II, MATH 20000 , MATH 20250 Abstract Linear Algebra, MATH 20400 Analysis in Rn II, MATH 20410 Analysis in Rn II (accelerated), or MATH 20420 Analysis in Rn II (IBL).
 Another example: Some courses require students to be in their third or fourth year in the College.

 The Notes field contains additional information that may be of use to students, for instance, that the course meets a general education requirement or that the course is required for students in a certain major.
 Certain courses, especially those that meet general education requirements, have mandatory attendance for the first class meeting; otherwise the student's registration will be dropped.
 Students are advised to pay close attention to these notes.

 For further specifics on quarterly course offerings, consult the Class Search at my.uchicago.edu.
 For further information about areas of study, consult the College website and the program websites linked on the individual program of study pages in this catalog.